sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 * **Easier to Scale Up**: Autoregressive models align well with scaling laws, making them easier to scale up in terms of model size, data, and computational resources.

-* **Scalable architecture supported by strong infra**.
+* **Extensive Experience an Strong infra**.
 Standing on the shoulders of giants (LLMs).
-Both academia and industry have relatively sufficient experiences on training and scaling AR models, in terms of model size, data, and computational resources.
+Both academia and industry have relatively sufficient experiences on training and scaling AR models.

 **Autoregressive for Vision**.
 The process for generating an image can be broken down pixel-by-pixel or patch-by-patch in a raster-scan order, where each pixel/patch is conditioned on previously generated content.
-Autoregressive models are proven to be simple, interpretable, and effective in processing language.
+Autoregressive models have been shown to be simple, interpretable, and effective in processing language.
 Images, however, are not sequential.
-Besides, treading image as a flat sequence means that the auto-regressive sequence length (and the computation) grows quadratically<d-cite key="chang2022maskgit"></d-cite>.
-This misalignment pose challenges of effectiveness of efficiency on AR model, which are central to understanding their role in unified multimodal generation tasks.
+Besides, treating image as flat sequences means that the autoregressive grows quadratically in sequence length (and the computation) <d-cite key="chang2022maskgit"></d-cite>.
+This misalignment poses challenges to the effectiveness and efficiency of AR models, which is critical to understanding their role in unified multimodal generation tasks.